Skip to content

 The recovered report is carried on WorkflowExecutionError(error_report=...), whose to_error_report() override returns it.
 Since WorkflowExecutionError is a PipelexError, PipelineExecutionError inherits the classification natively.

-Net effect: a pipe failing on a Temporal worker reaches the CLI and HTTP adapters with the same error_category / retryable / model / provider / user_action as the identical failure run locally.
+Net effect: a pipe failing on a Temporal worker reaches the CLI and HTTP adapters with the same error_category / retryable / model / provider / user_action as the identical failure run locally — and a failure that escapes inline fails loud and bounded instead of hanging.

 Interfaces